gitLSW/rag-chat/API_Documentation.md

     },
     "searchDepth": {
       "type": "integer",
-      "description": "Number of results to return.
-The actual returned number of found Documents may vary.", "default": 10
+      "description": "Number of results to return",
+      "default": 10
     }
   },